charlieroses/charlieroses/src/cs164/crypto/rsa.md

 <code>d~B~</code>) are secret.
 No one can hear my thoughts, thus, no one can know my private key.

-To clear up some confusion, I am the figure on the left with the purple hair.
+To clear up some confusion, I am the figure on the left with the colorful hair.
-This may not be obvious as my hair color changes very frequently, but purple was one of my favorites ~~(second to my orange/purple halloween hair)~~.
 Dr. Stuart is the figure on the right.
 You can tell since he is wearing glasses (I have 20/20 vision) and clearly does not have a hair care regimen.